Georgia State among nation’s leading major research universities

 Georgia State University ranks among the nation’s top 115 public and private universities in the Carnegie Foundation’s elite category of Research Universities/Very High Research Activity.
 This category represents the highest level of research activity for doctorate-granting universities in the U.S.

 The Carnegie classification has been the leading framework for recognizing and describing institutional diversity in U.S. higher education for the past four decades.
 The very high research activity designation further confirms that Georgia State is competing with the Nation’s top universities.

 Georgia State made it a priority to encourage its researchers to pursue more funding for their scientific research endeavors and have significantly increased its research award funding over the past four years.
-Annual research awards of just over $121.8 million were received in fiscal year 2016, marking the second year in a row the university has exceeded the $100 million milestone.
+Annual research awards of just over $147 million were received in fiscal year 2017, marking the sixth year in a row the university has set a research funding record.

 The total exceeds last year’s record of $120.1 million.
 Externally funded research activity at the university has climbed 81 percent over the past three years.
 This year one of the largest funding increases came from industry research grants and contracts, which grew nearly fivefold.